 The Student Council always seeks fresh ideas from students.
 Keeping the door open to new ideas encourages communication, cooperation, and understanding among students, faculty, and administration and leads to innovative ways to promote the interests and objectives of a growing and active academic community.

 As a campus-wide, student-led organization, the Albizu Catholic Club consists of Albizu University undergraduate and graduate students who are interested in having a support system for their faith at the institution.
 The role of the Albizu Catholic Club is:

 - To offer support for Catholic students at the institution

 - To give witness in practical ways as disciples of Christ and as Catholics

 - To inspire others who are searching for or have a longing for the Lord

-The Neuropsychology Club’s mission is to promote and encourage an understanding of the field of neuropsychology and initiate roles of advocacy for those with neuropsychological disorders within our community.
-At Albizu University, the club facilitates student involvement by providing opportunities to learn about neuropsychology, a discipline that focuses on the relation between brain processes/mechanisms, cognition, and behavioral control.
+The Neuropsychology Society’s mission is to promote and encourage an understanding of the field and specialty of neuropsychology and to foster student engagement for those interested in post-doctoral specialization within our community.
+At Albizu University, the Neuropsychology Society facilitates student involvement by providing opportunities to learn about neuropsychology, a discipline that focuses on the relationships between brain processes/mechanisms, cognition, and behavioral control.

 The Society for the Psychology of Religion and Spirituality, Division 36 of the American Psychological Association (APA), promotes psychological theory, research, and clinical practice to understand the significance of religion and spirituality in people’s lives and in the discipline of psychology.
 The society facilitates the interchange of ideas between science and clinical and applied practice.
 Through its activities, it also aims to increase public awareness of the psychological dimensions of religion and spirituality.
 The society is nonsectarian and does not espouse or endorse any particular religious position or belief.
 It welcomes psychologists and others from around the world interested in the psychology of religion and spirituality.